ainsleyc/reps/study/books/Dont_Make_Me_Think.md

     * ... but don't use any more space than necessary
     * Don't use a mission statement as a welcome blurb
     * It's one of the mose important things to test
+  * The trouble with pulldowns
+    * You have to seek them out
+    * They are had to scan
+    * They are twitchy
+    * Best for lists of known values, like countries